rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 There are also object/datatype properties schematically presented as `packagename#Class.property`.
 For example, object property `boundary` has domain in some abstract class 4 times, and 9 times is has a non-abstract domain (in total, 13 occurences).
 Following the same argument, we would like to avoid repetitions of definitions in package-level ontologies and apply some more actions on duplicated definitions of object/datatype properties as described below.

-#### Removal of duplicate definitions for properties of the kind `packagename#Class.property`
+### Removal of duplicate definitions for properties of the kind `packagename#Class.property`

 We propose to do the following (we present both alternatives):

+#### 1) Relaxed semantics

-1) Relaxed semantics: each property of the kind is defined with relaxed domain and range restriction using [schema:domainIncludes](https://schema.org/domainIncludes)/[schema:rangeIncludes](https://schema.org/rangeIncludes).
+Each property of the kind is defined with relaxed domain and range restriction using [schema:domainIncludes](https://schema.org/domainIncludes)/[schema:rangeIncludes](https://schema.org/rangeIncludes).

 Qualifying query making use of the naming conventions in OWL generated by ShapeChange: